WeZZard/MyWorks/2023-03-02-adapting-reference-semantics-model-in-swiftui-the-basics/index.md

 But how to deal with the asynchronous setter on the reference semantics model?
 The solution is that: we need to set the new value with a "reference" to the `Model.Item` in `@StateObject var model: Model` after the asynchronous setter completes its work.

-As I mentioned above, the "reference" here means `Bindng`.
+As I mentioned above, the "reference" here means `Binding`.

-Firstly, we need to get the `Bindng` of the data we want to modify after the asynchronous setter is completed.
+Firstly, we need to get the `Binding` of the data we want to modify after the asynchronous setter is completed.
 We can call `$item` in the `ItemView` to get a `Binding` of `Model.Item`.

 ```swift
 struct ItemView: View {